-Image noise becomes more apparent when using higher sensitivities, particularly on uniform dark areas.
+- Image noise becomes more apparent when using higher sensitivities, particularly on uniform dark areas.
 Long exposure times may cause severe image noise.
-In order to reduce this annoying phenomenon, the camera will take a second "dark frame" (taken with the shutter closed) automatically after a shooting with slow shutter speed and high ISO value.
+In order to reduce this annoying phenomenon, the camera will take a second "black picture" (taken with the shutter closed) automatically after a shooting with slow shutter speed and high ISO value.
 The noise metered in this parallel image is then digitally "subtracted" from the data for the actual image.
 In such cases the message Noise reduction in progress... will appear with a relevant time value.
 The doubling of the "exposure" time must be taken into account for long-term exposure times.
-The camera must not be switched off during that time.
-We recommend disabling Noise Reduction to allow shooting multiple frames in series and to apply noise reduction later during the post-editing stage.
-The images will have to be taken in raw data format.
+The camera must not be switched off during that time. - The maximum selectable shutter speed depends, among other things, on the setting of the menu item Electronic Shutter, see p.
+95. The T function is available only if Electronic Shutter is set to Off or Extended. - The remaining exposure time after shutter release is counted down in seconds on the display for shutter speeds greater than 1 s.